 The “Cowboy Up” spirit is something that every student at the University of Wyoming represents at some point during their time at UW.
 UW students may demonstrate this spirit during a sporting event, in the classroom, or around the Laramie community.

 The Associated Students of the University of Wyoming (ASUW) Honorary Cowboy Award was established in 2011 to honor one of our own who exemplified the “Cowboy Up” spirit during his life threatening struggle.
-Derek Augustin, the son of Lisa Augustin who is the ASUW Office Associate, was diagnosed with neuroblastoma in 2011 and fought hard to overcome the illness.
+Derek Augustin, the son of Lisa Augustin who was the ASUW Office Associate, was diagnosed with neuroblastoma in 2011 and fought hard to overcome the illness.
 It was the initiative of the ASUW Executives and Senate to honor Derek for his “Cowboy Up” spirit, during the trying time of his illness.
-ASUW is now seeking to recognize another child facing a formable life condition and/or circumstances that requires a “Cowboy Up” spirit to become an Honorary Cowboy of the University of Wyoming for the 2013-2014 academic school year.
+ASUW is now seeking to recognize another child facing a formable life condition and/or circumstances that requires a “Cowboy Up” spirit to become an Honorary Cowboy of the University of Wyoming.

 Criteria for recognition are as follows: